 “We worked very hard to engage the campus in the strategic planning process and the final plan is better because of those efforts,” Arden said.
 “We had over 160 people on nine task forces and held 30 listening sessions to get feedback on the draft vision, values and goals.”

-In a message to the university, Chancellor Randy Woodson said the plan would “help NC State continue its mission for the good of our students, state and world.”
+“Having a strong strategic plan is critical to the success of the university,” Chancellor Randy Woodson said.
+“Having input from our community to inform the goals and values has allowed us to build a plan that will help NC State continue its mission for the good of our students, state and world.”

 The plan’s seven goals are:

 - Empower students for a lifetime of success and impact.

 - Ensure preeminence in research, scholarship, innovation and collaboration.

 - Expand and advance our engagement with and service to North Carolina and beyond, defining the standard for a 21st-century land-grant university.